teamairship/radr/README.md

 # Radr

 Radr allows you to track the status of websites you care about.
-This should not be trusted for production sites given it's current feature set.
-It's primary objective is to teach.

 ## Installation